Geeeno/Getting_Cleaning_Data_Course/Course_Project/README.md

 - Load the source "run_analysis.R" at your session in R, with `source("run_analysis.R")`.
 - Execute 'run.analysis()' in R.

-`run.analysis()` uses the functions from "analysis_functions.R", and generates a file called "tidy_dataset.txt" in your working directory.
+`analysis.run()` uses the functions from "analysis_functions.R", and generates a file called "tidy_dataset.txt" in your working directory.